By steph | Mon, 08/29/2016 - 09:43

 Custom Ad Scheduling

 Under the Dimensions tab you can see Time of Day and Day of the Week the conversions took place.
-As an example, if you see that conversions are typically 300% more on Sundays, it makes sense to pause your ads on Sundays moving forward.
+As an example, if you see that conversions cost 300% more on Sundays, it makes sense to pause your ads on Sundays moving forward.

 Same goes with Time of Day.
 You might notice that you don't get any conversions between the hours of 1:00 AM and 5:00 AM, so you should also pause your campaigns during this time.
 Save your budget for times of the day when conversion rates have proven to be higher.